VladimirChernev/ts-pl-learning/README.md

 ## Custom execution parameters:
 - `ENV=banker20 npx playwright test` -> pass enviroment value through terminal command parameter "ENV" and use its base url for all tests)
-- `LANG=en npx playwright test` (pass language global value through terminal command parameter "LANG" and use that language for all tests)
+- `LANG=en npx playwright test` -> pass language global value through terminal command parameter "LANG" and use that language for all tests)
-- `SLOWMO=500 npx playwright test` (pass a global value through terminal command parameter "SLOWMO" to make headed tests pause 500 miliseconds between actions for better visibility of execution.
-Deafault value is 0 when this parameter is skipped)
+- `SLOWMO=500 npx playwright test` -> pass a global value through terminal command parameter "SLOWMO" to make headed tests pause 500 miliseconds between actions for better visibility of execution.
+Deafault value is 0 when this parameter is skipped.

 ## example composite test run command off most of the above:
 - `ENV=staging LANG=bg SLOWMO=500 npx playwright test --grep "@bankerBG" --headed --trace on`